-A. The school median study score for 2019 was 31 for the first time in the school’s history and this stronger-than-state average is maintained in 2022.
+A. The school maintains a consistently strong median study score.
+In 2019 the median was 31 for the first time in the school’s history and this stronger-than-state average is maintained in 2022.
 37% of our 2022 cohort achieved an ATAR over 80 and 8.4% of students received study scores over 40.
-Well over 90% of students received their first, second or third university or TAFE preference.
+Well over 90% of students receive their first, second or third university or TAFE preference every year.

 Q. How do you challenge students of all abilities?

-A. In mainstream classes teachers provide work and Compulsory Assessment Tasks (CATs) which cater for different abilities.
-In addition we also have a separate program (Concept) for high achievers in Years 7 to 9.
+A. In mainstream classes teachers provide work and Compulsory Assessment Tasks (CATs) which cater to different abilities.
+In addition, we also have a separate program (Concept) for high achievers in Years 7 to 9.
 In Year 10 there are acceleration opportunities across a wide range of VCE subjects.